Ravenholdt-TC/SimcScripts/README.md

 Usage:
 1. Create a simulation profile file called `RelicSimulation_<PROFILENAME>.simc` in the `profiles/RelicSimulation` folder.
-   Make sure the base SimC profile is named "Template".
-   Make sure you set all artifact traits to 4. (e.g. `artifact_override=master_assassin:4`) It may help to set the weapon item level to a predefined value. (e.g. `ilevel=900`)
-2. Create additional profiles that increase weapon item level or one trait.
-These additional profile names should follow the pattern `<NAME>_<AMOUNT>` without special characters.
-   (For an example look at the existing profiles in the profiles folder.)
-3. Run `RelicSimulation.rb`.
-It will ask you to select a profile.
+2. Run `RelicSimulation.rb`.
+It will ask you to select a profile and spec.
-4. Wait for the simulation to run until it says it's done.
+3. Wait for the simulation to run until it says it's done.
-5. The resulting CSV file will be in the `reports` folder.
+4. The resulting CSV file will be in the `reports` folder.

-Currently the RelicSimulation expects WeaponItemLevel increases in steps of three and will interpolate steps in between for a smoother graph and less sim time.
+The relics used for the simulationa are configured in `profiles/RelicSimulation/RelicList.json`.

+The crucible weight string can be found in the terminal output and in the meta report file at the bottom.

 The result is a CSV file containing the DPS increases for each Relic or Relic Item Level compared to the Template profile.
 Its structure has been created to fit what we import